ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

   I suspect this is unresolvable, and extensible records represent an extension of Elm from HM, to become more expressive and less legible.

 * Haskell supports typeclasses, which are a way of allowing functions to operate on multiple different types.
 (For example, the `show` function can be applied to a `String`, an `Int`, a `()`, a `[Float]`, ....)
 Elm doesn't, but simple typeclasses can be emulated with only a little added verbosity.

+Another thing I'll say is that I've been talking about legibility and expressivity of a language.
+But a type system is itself a language, and may be more or less legible and expressive.
+I don't have a strong intuition for how these interact.

+There's a lot more I could add to this post.
+Some things that I omitted for brevity, some that I omitted because I don't know enough about them yet[^enough], and some that I omitted because I don't know about them at all.
+I don't know what a sensible cutoff point is, so I'm just going to end it here.

+[^enough]: Not that that stopped me from writing this entire post.

+From writing my original talk, and subsequently this blog post, I think I understand HM type systems much better than I used to.
+Hopefully you think the same.
+Hopefully we're both correct.
+If you see any inaccuracies, please point them out.